FRIDAY 13th SUPERSTITION

-Many of us believe in some superstitions, such as seven years bad luck for breaking a mirror, never open an umbrella indoors and don’t put new shoes on tables, to name but a few.
+Many of us believe in some superstitions, such as seven years of bad luck for breaking a mirror, never open an umbrella indoors and don’t put new shoes on tables, to name but a few.
 Some of us wear special items to bring good fortune.
 A sportsman may pull on his lucky jocks for an important game, and what about wearing your lucky socks to an interview!
-Have you ever bought a lucky square at a charity event and wanted to pick a certain number, only to find it has already been taken so now you stand no chance in winning?
+Have you ever bought a lucky square at a charity event and wanted to pick a certain number, only to find it has already been taken so now you stand no chance of winning?
 Let’s take the superstition that one step further, like why are so many people literally housebound by this ‘phobia’ of Friday the 13th and what is the history behind the date?

 Let’s start by understanding what a ‘phobia’ is.
 A phobia is an extreme or irrational fear of something, for example, flying or spiders.
 Many may believe that facing their phobia can be dangerous or even life-threatening.
-Quite often the phobia started with an incident that triggered the irrational thoughts, such as a bad flight or waking up with a spider crawling on you.
+Quite often the phobia started with an incident that triggered irrational thoughts, such as a bad flight or waking up with a spider crawling on you.
 Sometimes a person can have a fear or phobia about something they have never experienced, say snakes for example.
-This could be due to an ‘inherited’ or ‘learned’ mind-set.
+This could be due to an ‘inherited’ or ‘learned’ mindset.
 These phobias can often be cured or improved by Behaviour Exposure Therapy, where you are gradually exposed to your phobia until the fear subsides.
-Others simply try and avoid their triggers, where-ever possible.
+Others simply try and avoid their triggers, wherever possible.

 It is said that there are things that happen which are out of our control and that we tend to focus on the negative.
 Some of us have a tendency to mistakenly perceive connections and create meaning between unrelated things, known as ‘apophenia’.
 We see this a lot in our own field of paranormal research.
 Could this be a reason for negativity towards this otherwise innocuous date?